I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemps-enablepdev.md

 <p>The structures pointed to by the <i>phsurfPatterns</i>, <i>pGdiInfo</i>, and <i>pDevInfo</i> parameter values are the same ones that Pscript5's <b>DrvEnablePDEV</b> function receives.
 The rendering plug-in can modify the structure contents as necessary.
 It can supply surface fill patterns by obtaining HSURF-typed surface handles and placing them in the buffer pointed to by <i>phsurfPatterns</i>.
 Fill pattern types and handle order are listed in the description of <a href="display.drvenablepdev">DrvEnablePDEV</a>.</p>

 <p>The <a href="display.drvenabledata">DRVENABLEDATA</a> structure pointed to by <i>pded</i> contains the addresses of graphics DDI functions provided by Pscript5's printer graphics DLL.
 You are allowed to provide customized hooking functions in your plug-in for these graphics DDI functions.
 The DRVENABLEDATA structure's contents enable your customized hooking functions to call back to the driver's graphics DDI functions.
-For more information, see <a href="NULL">Customized Graphics DDI Functions</a>.</p>
+For more information, see <a href="https://msdn.microsoft.com/33d7d567-5371-4873-a4ef-cd2b06f65d73">Customized Graphics DDI Functions</a>.</p>

 ## -requirements
 <table>